 Amber Michelle HAIGH

-Amber was last seen at Campbelltown Railway Station where she was dropped off by relatives at 8.30pm on 5 June 2002.
-Amber was to attend Mt Druitt Hospital to visit her father, but has not been seen since.
+Amber Haigh was allegedly last seen at Campbelltown Railway Station, Sydney where it was claimed she was dropped off on 5 June 2002.
+Amber was to attend Mt Druitt Hospital to visit her father, but did not arrive.
+She had been living in the small town of Harden NSW.
 There are grave fears for Amber's safety and welfare.

 Reported missing to: Young Police Station.